Colley scores, Nwankwo’s Crotone hold Fiorentina | Goal.com

 Coming into the encounter, the Nigeria international joined Lorenzo Bettini, David Trezeguet and Igor Protti as players in Serie A history to score at least 20 goals for a relegated side in a single season.

-Against the Purple One, he featured for all 90 minutes but was unable to beat goalkeeper Pietro Terracciano who put up an awe-inspiring performance.
+Against the Purple One, he featured for all 90 minutes yet was unable to beat goalkeeper Pietro Terracciano who put up an awe-inspiring performance.

 Alongside Nwankwo, Algeria's Adam Ounas, Libya's Ahmad Benali and Cote d'Ivoire's Koffi Djidji were in action from start to finish.